Jgprogrammingbrain/Jgprogrammingbrain/README.md

 - Served as primary liaison with the industry partner, drawing on a prior working relationship, to shape scope and requirements for the project
 - Designed the high fidelity prototypes for all interfaces
 - Built the calculation modules for interchange and network fees
-- Acted as the team's subject matter expert, working with the backend AI team to interpret the data and select appropriate methodologies for the prediction engine
+- Acted as the team's subject matter expert, working with the backend and AI sub-teams to interpret the data and select appropriate methodologies for the prediction engine

 </details>